paulchyz/OCI_Streaming_Pipeline/README.md

 	```
 	\
 	Highlight the PL/SQL statement, then click on the round green `Run Statement` icon at the top of the editor to execute this statement.
 20. Copy and paste the following PL/SQL query into the editor.
-This query returns the data in STREAMDATA_VIEW.
+This query returns the data in `STREAMDATA_VIEW`.
 This data has been converted to table format by the Stored Procedure we configured earlier in this lab.
-Converting to table format allows the data to be easily queried for things like data visualization.
-STREAMDATA_LAST10_VIEW and STREAMDATA_LAST3_VIEW return the same table format as STREAMDATA_VIEW, but they only return the most recent 10 minutes or 3 minutes of data respectively.
+Converting to table format allows the data to be easily queried for things like data visualization. `STREAMDATA_LAST10_VIEW` and `STREAMDATA_LAST3_VIEW` return the same table format as `STREAMDATA_VIEW`, but they only return the most recent 10 minutes or 3 minutes of data respectively.

 	```
 	-- Select all data in STREAMDATA_VIEW